Electrostatic generator: History

 The first electrostatic generators are called friction machines because of the friction in the generation process.
 A primitive form of frictional machine was invented around 1663 by Otto von Guericke, using a sulphur globe that could be rotated and rubbed by hand.
 It may not actually have been rotated during use and was not intended to produce electricity (rather cosmic virtues), but inspired many later machines that used rotating globes.
-Isaac Newton suggested the use of a glass globe instead of a sulphur one.
-About 1706 Francis Hauksbee improved the basic design, with his frictional electrical machine that enabled a glass sphere to be rotated rapidly against a woollen cloth.
+Isaac Newton constructed his own primitive electrostatic generator, being the first to use a glass globe instead of a sulphur one.
+In about 1706 Francis Hauksbee improved the basic design, with his frictional electrical machine that enabled a glass sphere to be rotated rapidly against a woollen cloth.

 Generators were further advanced when, about 1730, Prof. Georg Matthias Bose of Wittenberg added a collecting conductor (an insulated tube or cylinder supported on silk strings).
 Bose was the first to employ the "prime conductor" in such machines, this consisting of an iron rod held in the hand of a person whose body was insulated by standing on a block of resin.

 In 1746, William Watson's machine had a large wheel turning several glass globes, with a sword and a gun barrel suspended from silk cords for its prime conductors.
 Johann Heinrich Winckler, professor of physics at Leipzig, substituted a leather cushion for the hand.
 During 1746, Jan Ingenhousz invented electric machines made of plate glass.
-Experiments with the electric machine were largely aided by the discovery of the Leyden Jar.
+Experiments with the electric machine were largely aided by the invention of the Leyden Jar.
 This early form of the capacitor, with conductive coatings on either side of the glass, can accumulate a charge of electricity when connected with a source of electromotive force.